KnowageLabs/Knowage-Server/ROADMAP.md

 ## Medium term

-The following list of features are planned to be addressed in the medium term, by Q2 2019:
+The following list of features is planned to be addressed in the medium term, by Q2 2019:

 * cockpit enhancement: